 Discusses media producing and its individual components of media supervision, operational management, contact and freelance personnel management.
 The course will also focus on project management as well as discussions on audience/marketing and advertising revenue.
 Other areas will include broadcast management, scheduling and budgeting.
 Prerequisite: MCM 281.
+Lab/Tech fee rate B applies.

 MCM 411 Multiple Camera Studio Production (3-0-3).
 Introduces students to multiple camera and studio production techniques.
 The class emphasizes practical knowledge of basic video and cinema production techniques from the viewpoint of the producer.
 Students develop and write multiple camera scripts in a variety of formats such as live news, game show and drama.
 The course also focuses on a variety of producing skills regarding supervision of crew and talent.

 Prerequisite: MCM 281 or MUM 310 or VIS 310.
+Lab/Tech fee rate B applies.